CST BLOG: Lab Expectations

 This post provides examples of how different antibodies perform at their best using different protocols.

-Choosing a Fixative: Formaldehyde vs Alcohol Fixation
+Fixing Cells: Choosing Between Formaldehyde and Alcohol Fixation

 Can't see the above video?
 Click here to watch.